 The information in this document with reference to "Cyprus" relates to the southern part of the Island.
 There is no single authority representing both Turkish and Greek Cypriot people on the Island.
-Turkey recognises the Turkish Republic of Northern Cyprus (TRNC).
-Until a lasting and equitable solution is found within the context of the United Nations, Turkey shall preserve its position concerning the "Cyprus issue".
+The Republic of Turkiye recognises the Turkish Republic of Northern Cyprus (TRNC).
+Until a lasting and equitable solution is found within the context of the United Nations, the Republic of Turkiye shall preserve its position concerning the "Cyprus issue".